biojava/biojava.github.io/_wikis/BioJava:CookBook:Interfaces:Alignments.md

 connect one AlignmentRenderer for each sequence in the alignment.
 Each AlignmentRenderer should have the label of the sequence it should render set on it.
 And in the end you connect a SymbolSequenceRenderer to each AlignmentRenderer.
+The same SymbolSequenceRenderer can be used for all the AlignmentRenderers.

-So, for an Alignment with three sequences,labeled seq1,seq2 and seq3, the renderer tree would look like this:
+So for an Alignment with three sequences labeled seq1, seq2 and seq3 the renderer tree would look like this:

 `                    __  AlignmentRenderer --- SymbolSequenceRenderer`
 `                   |    label=labelForSeq1`